- Your ad audience determines where your ad can appear, as well as what types of searches will cause your ad to appear.

 Budget and pricing

-If your category is eligible for showing ads on websites related to your business, you may also be able to display image ads on sites related to your business.
+If your business product or service type is eligible to show ads on websites related to your business, you may also be able to display image ads on sites related to your business.
 To add a photo to your image ad, make sure that you have photos uploaded to your Google+ page.
-We’ll use the same content from your text ad in your image ad.
+We'll use the same content from your text ad in your image ad.
 You can edit your text ad to update the text in your image ad as well.

 If you've submitted multiple photos, we may show each photo in rotation, a slideshow, or display the photos in other ways.
 Photos provided by third-party providers can't be used in your image ad.
 Customers can click any part of your ad to be directed to the website or Google+ page that you've specified.